mikegagnon/lights-out/README.md

 I assume you’ve already taken [Codecademy’s JavaScript course](https://www.codecademy.com/learn/javascript).

 These lecture notes are just notes; they are intended to be accompanied with in-person teaching.

-And another thing, my approach in these lectures is to throw you in the deep end, and show you just enough to keep your head above water.
+My approach in these lectures is to throw you in the deep end, and show you just enough to keep your head above water.
 In that spirit: your first task is to [learn the game Lights Out](https://mikegagnon.github.io/lights-out/).

 # Lecture 1.
 Intro to HTML